 This is applied music, an individual half-hour per week lesson designed to develop college-level performing skills on the baritone horn or euphonium.
 This course is required of music majors whose major instrument is the euphonium.
-PRE: MUS 144E or MUS 146E and instructor permission required

-This is applied music, an individual half-hour per week lesson designed to develop college-level performing skills on the trumpet, cornet, or flugelhorn.
+This is applied music, an individual half-hour per week lesson designed to develop college-level performing skills on the trumpet, cornet, or flugel-horn.
 This course is required of music majors whose major instrument is the trumpet.